emart126/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Basic game of tic-tac-toe against an algorithm.
+The game of tic-tac-toe against an algorithm.
 The user chooses the board size and goes against a bot that plays with them.